nollettecs/buzzline-04-nollette/README.md

+# buzzline-04-nollette
-# buzzline-04-case
+# Cole Nollette
+   - 2/4/25
+   - 44-671 Module 4

+## Building visualizations into our Consumer

 We can analyze and visualize different types of streaming data as the information arrives.

-The producers don't change from buzzline-03-case - they write the same information to a Kafka topic, except the csv producer for the smart smoker has been modified to not run continuously.
-It will stop after reading all the rows in the CSV file.
-The consumers have been enhanced to add visualization.
+### **New Enhancements in the Custom Producer and Consumer**

+In this version of Buzzline, we have made significant enhancements to both the **producer** and **consumer**:

+1. **Custom JSON Producer**:
+   - Generates random messages with dynamically assigned **categories** based on **keywords**.
+   - Assigns a **sentiment score** to each message (stub function for now).
+   - Streams data to both a file (`project_live.json`) and a Kafka topic if available.
+   - Includes error handling for Kafka connectivity issues.

+2. **Custom JSON Consumer with Live Pie Chart**:
+   - Consumes messages from Kafka in **real-time**.
+   - Extracts **category** from each message and dynamically updates a **pie chart** to visualize category distribution.
+   - Uses **Matplotlib's animation capabilities** to ensure real-time visualization updates.
+   - Manages a **dictionary structure (`category_counts`)** to efficiently count and update category occurrences.

+These enhancements provide better insights into the streaming data and make it easier to visualize trends dynamically.

+---

-This project uses matplotlib and its animation capabilities for visualization.
+## This project uses matplotlib and its animation capabilities for visualization.

 It generates three applications: